makemyprior: Intuitive Construction of Joint Priors for Variance Parameters in R: The makemyprior package

 \subsubsection{Inference with \proglang{Stan}}

 \proglang{Stan} is a flexible tool for inference, however, it requires the user to write custom code for the model that is to be fitted. \pkg{makemyprior} contains pre-written \proglang{Stan}-code that can be used to do inference on latent Gaussian models with a selection of latent models.
 We recommend to compile the \proglang{Stan}-code before doing inference with \proglang{Stan}.
-This can be done with the following function: \begin{Code} compile_stan(save = FALSE, path = NULL) \end{Code} where \code{save} indicates whether or not to save the compiled object (must be set this to \code{TRUE} to avoid recompiling the code every time inference is performed). \code{path} is only necessary if the default location for saving the compiled object is not possible to use (see \code{?compile\_stan} for details).
-For inference with \proglang{Stan} we use the following function: \begin{Code} inference_stan(prior_obj, use_likelihood = TRUE, print_prior = TRUE, ...) \end{Code} The first argument is the prior object from \fct{make\_prior} or \fct{makemyprior\_gui}.
+This can be done with the following function: \begin{Code} compile_stan(save = FALSE, permanent = FALSE, path = NULL) \end{Code} where \code{save} indicates whether or not to save the compiled object (must be set this to \code{TRUE} to avoid recompiling the code every time inference is performed), and \code{permanent} is set to \code{FALSE} if the compiled model should be saved temporary in \fct{tempdir} for the current \proglang{R} session, or permanently in the package directory. \code{path} is only necessary if the default location for saving the compiled object is not possible to use (see \code{?compile\_stan} for details).
+For inference with \proglang{Stan} we use the following function: \begin{Code} inference_stan(prior_obj, use_likelihood = TRUE, print_prior = TRUE, path = NULL, ...) \end{Code} The first argument is the prior object from \fct{make\_prior} or \fct{makemyprior\_gui}.
 The user can specify whether to include the likelihood (\code{use\_likelihood = TRUE}) or not (\code{FALSE}).
-In the latter case we sample from the prior distribution. \code{print\_prior} (\code{TRUE} by default) prints details about the chosen prior.
+In the latter case we sample from the prior distribution. \code{print\_prior} (\code{TRUE} by default) prints details about the chosen prior. \code{path} is a file path that can be specified if the \code{path} argument were used in \fct{compile\_stan}, and if left empty, \fct{inference\_stan} looks for the compiled \proglang{Stan} code in \code{tempdir()}, then the package directory, and if no compiled code is found the function re-compiles the \proglang{Stan} code.
 Additional arguments that is sent directly to the \pkg{rstan} function \fct{sampling} can be specified for the inference.
 Useful arguments include \code{iter} (total number of iterations for each chain), \code{warmup} (number of iterations for the warm-up), \code{chains} (number of chains), \code{seed} (for reproducibility), and \code{control} (for specifying algorithm tuning parameters).

 The internal parameterization in the \proglang{Stan}-code included in the package is log-variance, however, since \proglang{Stan} works with samples we can look at any parameterization we want by transforming the log-variances.
 For using other latent models or more complex models than the ones provided in the included \proglang{Stan}-code (see above), the user must write customized \proglang{Stan}-code, see Section \ref{sec:software:customstan}.